Dr Lucy Faire, SFHEA

 - Phil Hubbard, Keith Lilley and Lucy Faire, ‘Remembering Post-War Reconstruction: Modernism and City Planning in Coventry, 1940-1962’, Planning History, 24:2 (2002), 7-20.

-I have just completed five years (2015-2020) as an external examiner for the University of York’s Centre for Lifelong Learning on their Higher Education Certificates in Arts and Humanities and Archaeology.
+For five years (2015-2020) I was an external examiner for the University of York’s Centre for Lifelong Learning on their Higher Education Certificates in Arts and Humanities and Archaeology.